Silentwarior112/GT4-pat-editor/README.md

 After that, update the menu model offsets that are affected.
 (See image)

-Now simply oveerwrite the original lod/open pat with the new one.
+Now simply overwrite the original lod/open pat with the new one.

 To register the new paint color into the game, update the spec database's VARIATION[region] table and add a new entry for the car, making sure to at least update the VarOrder cell, but also